CycloneDX/cyclonedx-node-npm/README.md

 ## Usage

-Depending on the install method, the following describes the proper usage:
+Depending on the installation method, the following describes the proper usage:

 * If installed as a global tool ala `npm`:
   ```shell
   cyclonedx-npm --help
   ```
-* If installed As a global tool ala `npx`:
+* If installed as a global tool ala `npx`:
   ```shell
   npm exec -- @cyclonedx/cyclonedx-npm --help
   ```